elaini-carlete/dating-request/README.md

 ## Difficulties
 - Move the "no" button away from the mouse click
--Make the answer appear when clicking the "yes" button
+- Make the answer appear when clicking the "yes" button

 ## Technologies and libraries
 - Vite
-- To react
+- React
--JavaScript
+- JavaScript
--CSS
+- CSS

 ### Desktop layout